 Is it still OK to lay instant turf now?

-At this time of year as the weather cools down, a lot of folks want to know if its still OK to lay instant turf?
-Its a good question because its often thought that you shouldn't do it given that most turf varieties go dormant during the winter.
+At this time of year as the weather cools down, a lot of folks want to know if its still OK to lay instant turf now and into Winter?
+It's a very good question and one that needs some explaining.

 When lawns go dormant, they more or less stop growing.
 They stop growing on top, and they also stop growing in their root zone.
 This means that a turf laid in Winter won't establish and root in till Spring.
 Don't be concerned with this - the turf sods will happily sit there all Winter but it is important to know this because it will help you understand why the following measures are important:

 The exception….
 The exception to this rule is that I would avoid laying turf in frosty hills areas during Winter due to the extreme cold nature of those areas.
-The frost can burn the turf which can lead to complications.
+Excessive or heavy frost can freeze the turf sod which can lead to complications.